Pronunciations for World Englishes

 However, several more precise (phonetic) details are reflected in the pronunciations.
 These features are predictable and consistent within the variety, to the extent that they would be notable by their absence.
 For example, in several varieties, the ‘flapping’ of /t/ between vowels in unstressed syllables is a significant feature, a feature indicated by collapsing the contrast with /d/.

 The consonant symbols used in the models are those of the International Phonetic Alphabet (IPA) and are mostly the same across varieties of English.
 The vowel symbols reflect different perceptual points across the total possible range of vowel qualities, for which common practice in phonetics is to show these on a map known as a vowel quadrilateral (below).
 Vowels at the top of the quadrilateral are produced with part of the tongue close to the top of the mouth, those at the bottom being more open.
 Those on the left are made with the focus on the front of the tongue (the part used to make the /j/ in yes).
 Those on the right are made with the focus on the back of the tongue (the part used to make the /k/ in car).
 The quadrilateral below shows the approximate regions covered by the various vowel symbols used in across the models.
 Those in red are usually pronounced with rounded lips, those in blue with the lips neutral or spread.
 Some symbols are also positioned in a slightly different area than regular users of the IPA may be familiar with.
-This is to reflect contrastive qualities required for particular varieties; for example, /ɜ/ is the symbol used by one of the Australian English sources to reflect a closer vowel quality than /ə/, even though it is often used equal to or more open than /ə/.
-Similarly, /ʌ/ reflects a slightly more central open vowel than it is sometimes used to represent.
+This is to reflect contrastive qualities required for particular varieties; for example, /ɜ/ is the symbol used by one of the Australian English sources to reflect a closer vowel quality than /ə/, even though it is often used equal to or more open than /ə/. /ʌ/ is used much more broadly; it often reflects a central, fairly open vowel quality (per its common use in British English phonemic transcription), but in some of the varieties of English that symbol reflects a quality towards the back of the vowel space nearer its IPA quality.
 In addition to these symbols, the OED uses the symbols /ᵻ/ and /ᵿ/ to indicate free variation between /ɪ/-/ə/ and /ʊ/-/ə/ respectively.

 The OED indicates if some vowels in a model are relatively longer than others in similar contexts, and uses the International Phonetic Alphabet’s length marks /ː/ to indicate this.
 Diphthongs, which involve gliding the tongue from one position to another in such a way that they are pronounced in one syllable, are represented with two vowel symbols.
 The approximate movement can be worked out from the constituent symbols, so British English /ɪə/ starts near the /ɪ/ position and moves in the direction of /ə/.